Kong/kong/DEVELOPER.md

 requires some additional third-party dependencies, some of which compiled with tweaked options, and runs on a modified version of OpenResty with patches.

-You can build OpenResty, OpenSSL and Luarocks with [Kong/kong-ngx-build](https://github.com/Kong/kong-build-tools/tree/master/openresty-build-tools), which we will utilize for the following process.
+You can build OpenResty, OpenSSL, PCRE and Luarocks with [Kong/kong-ngx-build](https://github.com/Kong/kong-build-tools/tree/master/openresty-build-tools), which we will utilize for the following process.

+Below is a template for how can install from the source.

 ```shell
 # Clone this repository and Kong/kong-ngx-build.